Junfei-Z/junfei-z.github.io/content/authors/admin/_index.md

     summary: |
       **Undergraduate Course**
       - Assisted in teaching *Game Theory*, focusing on foundational concepts such as zero-sum and non-zero-sum games, Nash equilibrium, and Shapley value.
-      - Conducted 8 recitation sessions and review lessons to reinforce theoretical understanding and problem-solving skills.
+      - Conducted 8 recitation sessions to reinforce theoretical understanding and problem-solving skills.
       - Supported students through Q&A, example walkthroughs.

   - position: Intern in Data Analytics